lttng/lttng-docs/contents/understanding-lttng/plumbing/lttng-sessiond.md

 lttng-sessiond
 </pre>

-This will start the session daemon in foreground.
+This starts the session daemon in foreground.
 Use

 <pre class="term">
 lttng-sessiond --daemonize